Evil Twin (film)

-When an accident claims the life of a young girl, Hyo-jin.
-Her twin sister, So-yeon fell into a coma and awakens 10 years later.
+When an accident claims the life of a young girl, during the same incident her twin sister fell into a coma and awakens 10 years later.
 Many deaths follows her recovery, and she seemingly takes on her sister's personality traits.

 Plot

 The movie begins with a young woman being strangled by a man.
 The man strangling her is accusing her of murder.
 A series of flashbacks show two little girls playing on a bridge and falling into the water.

 Three men are sitting and drinking, asking each other what they would do if they saw a ghost.
 Two of the men make fun of the third about his stuttering and cowardice.
 The stutterer says that they would be scared too if they met dead Hyo-jin.
 The third man makes an excuse and leaves.
 While walking home, he glances nervously at a bridge and pretends not to see it.
 He then sees a woman with long hair covering her face.
 Frightened, he attempts to pretend he doesn't see her either but the woman appears in front of him.

 A young woman, So-yeon, wakes up from a creepy dream in the hospital, finding her mother beside her.
 The doctor informs them that she has lost her memories.
 So-yeon is taken home and pampered, tended to by a servant who tells her that she has been in a coma for ten years.
 So-yeon has a vision of drowning and develops chest pains after overhearing of a man drowned in a ditch.
 She goes directly to where the body was, arousing the curiosity of her servants.
 Far in the distance, she sees the body being carried away: the stuttering man from earlier.

 The servants in the kitchen talk about So-yeon's twin sister Hyo-jin.
 When they were young, both girls fell off a bridge into the water.
 Hyo-jin drowned, while So-yeon went into a coma.
 Hyo-jin, was said to be her father's favorite while their mother had always favored the eldest, So-yeon.
 So-yeon was said to have been a nasty child and often bullied Hyo-jin.